How To Optimize Content Using On Page SEO

 Adding a modifier to your page title like “Guide”, “Best”, “Review”, and “Top” will help to increase your rankings for long tail keyword phrases.

-Just like your page title structure, your URL structure should be very similar and include your focus keywords.
+Just like your page title structure, your URL structure should include your focus keywords.
 The URL can be shorter than your title but make sure you format it so that it contains your keywords.

 Always make sure your URLs are secure (HTTPS) as that will also give you a small boost in search results.
 According to SEMrush.com 65% of domains ranking for high-volume keywords are HTTPS.